 Fitness is good for you.
 Of course it is, nobody is arguing with this fact.
 Eating a healthy and well-balanced diet is also good for you.
 Again, no arguments.
 We all inherently know that taking care of our bodies is the right thing to do – after all, we only get one.
+What about Financial Fitness?

-What we don’t hear talked about nearly as often is our financial health.
+What we don’t hear talked about nearly as often is our financial fitness.
 There are no selfies taken with your finance coach (we could change that though!), no hashtags dedicated to never missing a family budget meeting, or cool gifs for using cash envelopes.
 We’ve got to change the image out there, friend.

 Money is still a secretive, sort of taboo topic.
 We all know that we need some of it in order to pay for our expenses, we traditionally perform work of some variety in order to get money, and we spend it very routinely.
 We tend to make quick judgements or even have ‘feelings’ when we see someone driving a new car, clutching a fancy new handbag, or vacationing in style across our social media feeds.
 Step away for a minute.
 Don’t let anyone else’s highlight reel dictate your actions.
 You don’t have time for that!
 Or for this ‘money stuff’ to be a burden of any kind for you any longer.